galsci/pysm/docs/index.rst

 -------------------

-PySM uses the `logging` module to configure its verbosity, by default it will only print warnings and errors, to configure logging you can access the "pysm3" logger with::
+PySM uses the `logging` module to configure its verbosity, by default it will only print warnings and errors.

+A log of useful information, for example intermediate results and timing can be accessed enabling the `INFO` level of logging.
+We provide a simplified function to configure this.

+    pysm3.set_verbosity()

+By default this sets verbosity to `INFO`, otherwise you can specify a level:

+    pysm3.set_verbosity(logging.DEBUG)

+To configure logging
+you can access the "pysm3" logger with::

     import logging